-Welcome to Athens, and thank you for participating in the 2018 Collegiate Challenge.
+Welcome to Athens, and thank you for participating in this year’s Collegiate Challenge.
 This guide is intended to help you get a feel for our city so you can get the most out of your time here.
 We look forward to having you for this exciting event!

 While in Athens, you’ll be staying at the Milledge Avenue Baptist Church just south of the UGA campus near Five Points.
 You’ll be housed on the second floor of the academic building adjacent to the church proper, and you’ll have access to the kitchen if you’d like to prepare home cooked meals.
-Upon arrival you’ll receive an orientation to the church campus, schedule, and rules from Senior Pastor Dr. Edward Bolen.
+Upon arrival you’ll receive an orientation to the church campus, schedule, and rules from the church and Athens Habitat staff.

 Be sure to check out North Campus to see some of the oldest buildings in Athens and their beautiful neoclassic architecture.
 The Founders’ Memorial Garden is a hidden treat tucked away at the corner of Baldwin and Lumpkin.
 While you’re there, ring the Chapel bell and take a picture at the Arch, both icons of the university.
 Be careful though!
 Those who walk through the arch before they graduate are supposedly doomed to never graduate.
 You have been warned!